 Of course, I, too, was once enveloped by the kindergarten readiness frenzy, so I understand the way it can blind us from the very learning taking place before our eyes.
 I also understand the worries of being a working parent and not being present for that learning as often as we’d like.
 However, I’ve found that if we treasure any opportunities we get to play with our children, we will grow in our confidence in their capacity to learn and grow.

-5. Time for play is an investment we’ll regret.
+5. Time for play is an investment we’ll never regret.
 It isn’t always fun to be chastised that I’ve put the wrong car in a “garage,” or that I’m using the wrong kind of voice, or, heaven forbid, that I’ve assumed the wrong pretend name.
 But ultimately, these prove to be our best moments filled with learning, love, and invitations to remember what matters most.

 What lessons has play taught you?
 How can we apply it to the classroom?